tobysharp/hornet/docs/paper.md

 ## 2. Background

 ### 2.1 The Need for Client Diversity
 Bitcoin's consensus rules, first introduced in [1], are today defined only by the reference client [2].
-Today the network shows ~22% of Bitcoin nodes are now Knots clients [5, 6], a derivative of Bitoin Core [2].
+Today the network shows ~22% of Bitcoin nodes are now Knots clients [5, 6], a derivative of Bitcoin Core [2].
 While a variety of clients is an inevitable sign of healthy decentralization, we currently lack a formal specification that can be robustly implemented, tested, and ideally formally proven by a client.
 This presents the risk that buggy clients will experience consensus splits, provoking user confusion, media FUD, and potentially hard forks.
 Such risks are not theoretical: in 2013, a BerkeleyDB incompatibility in Core caused a consensus split [7].

 ### 2.2 Protocol Ossification vs Code Evolution
 While there may be strong arguments for the ossification of the protocol, the same cannot be said for any codebase.
 Software must be maintained to be able to run on current hardware and operating systems, to fix bugs, and to adhere to design principles.
 Moreover, programming languages evolve, and each generation will have different ways to express logic.
 To attract talented developers of the future, the reference client should also allow for refactoring and improvement.